 The first standard for each criterion is a "Not Applicable or De Minimis Effect" standard that recognizes that some facilities either do not impact a given LIHI criterion or have impacts so minimal that they would be difficult to quantify.
 This standard provides a streamlined way to satisfy a particular criterion where circumstances justify it.
-Facilities that satisfy the first standard for all eight criteria will be rewarded in the form of a longer term (15-year) LIHI Certificate and reduced certification review and annual fees (see Section 4.4 and Appendix C).
+Facilities that satisfy the first standard for all eight criteria will be designated as Very Low Impact (VLI) facilities and rewarded in the form of a longer term (15-year) LIHI Certificate and reduced certification review and annual fees (see Section 4.4 and Appendix C).